Vegan Alfredo Sauce

 Healthy Alfredo ingredients

-Milk of choice: Feel free to use whatever milk you have on hand.
-I recommend choosing an unsweetened variety, such as almond milk or soy milk, or it’s especially rich and creamy if you use nondairy creamer or canned coconut milk.
+Nondairy Milk: Feel free to use whatever milk you have on hand.
+I recommend choosing an unsweetened variety, such as almond milk, oat milk, or soy milk.
+Or the sauce is especially rich and creamy if you use nondairy creamer or canned coconut milk.

-For the cheese: The recipe works with either Parmesan cheese (such as dairy free Violife or Follow Your Heart) or nutritional yeast.
-The two ingredients have different flavors but are both good here in their own right.
+Vegan Cheese: The recipe works with either Parmesan cheese (such as dairy free Violife or Follow Your Heart) or vitamin packed nutritional yeast.
+The two ingredients have different flavors, but are both good here in their own right.

 Or you can sub your favorite shredded vegan cheddar, pepper jack, or mozzarella cheese.
-Add this in at the very end when you turn off the heat, then stir until it melts.
+Add this in at the very end when you turn off the heat, then stir until the dairy free cheese melts.

-Oil free Alfredo: While the recipe below does call for oil or butter (try Earth Balance or Miyokos vegan butter, or Smart Balance Light for low calorie Alfredo sauce), I substituted an equal amount of tahini once with great results.
+Oil: The recipe below does call for oil or a plant based butter spread.
+Try Earth Balance or Miyokos vegan butter, coconut oil, or Smart Balance Light for low calorie Alfredo sauce.
+To make an oil free Alfredo, I substituted an equal amount of tahini once with great results.

-Add-ins: Make it a meal by throwing in a handful of spinach or kale, some roasted mushrooms, peas, vegan bacon (for carbonara), or a protein like baked tofu or tempeh.
+High Protein: Make it a meal by throwing in a cup of cooked chickpeas, roasted mushrooms, green peas, vegan bacon for carbonara, or a meatless protein like baked tofu or tempeh.

-This vegan pasta sauce is super quick and easy to make, but if you’re looking for something even easier, then there are a bunch of boxed or jarred Alfredo brands on the market, including Primal Kitchen, Daiya Cheeze Sauce, Victoria Vegan, and Simple Truth Plant Based Alfredo.
+This vegan pasta sauce is super quick and easy to make!
+But if you are looking for something even easier and faster, there are a bunch of boxed or jarred Alfredo brands on the market, including Primal Kitchen, Daiya Cheeze Sauce, Victoria Vegan, and Simple Truth Plant Based Alfredo (one of my personal favorites).

 For dessert, try these Homemade Chocolate Bars